Zorgonatis/comfyui-manual-metadata/README.md

 To use this node:

 1. Connect your image output to the `image` input of the Manual Metadata Enhancer node
+2. Connect MODEL and/or CLIP inputs (optional) - model names will be automatically extracted
-2. Fill in any metadata fields you want to add or override:
+3. Fill in any metadata fields you want to add or override:
+   - **model**: (MODEL type) Connect your model here to automatically extract model name
+   - **clip**: (CLIP type) Connect your CLIP model here to automatically extract CLIP model name
    - **positive_prompt**: The positive prompt used for generation
    - **negative_prompt**: The negative prompt used for generation
    - **seed**: The random seed value
    - **scheduler**: The scheduler name (e.g., "normal", "karras", etc.)
    - **steps**: Number of inference steps
-   - **model_name**: Name of the model used
+   - **model_name**: (Optional override) Manual model name string (overridden by MODEL/CLIP inputs if provided)
    - **cfg_scale**: CFG scale value
    - **width**: Image width
    - **height**: Image height
    - **sampler_name**: Name of the sampler used
-3. Connect the output to your SaveImage node
+4. Connect the output to your SaveImage node
-4. The metadata will be embedded in the image format
+5. The metadata will be embedded in the image format

 ### Manual Save Image Node

-This is a drop-in replacement for SaveImage with additional metadata inputs:
+This is a drop-in replacement for SaveImage that directly overrides metadata collection. **You don't need to pass images through an enhancer node** - this node handles everything:

 1. Connect your image output to the `images` input
 2. Set the `filename_prefix` (default: "ComfyUI")
+3. **Connect MODEL and/or CLIP inputs** (optional) - model names will be automatically extracted
-3. Optionally fill in any metadata fields:
+4. Optionally fill in any metadata fields (or leave them empty):
+   - **model**: (MODEL type) Connect your model here to automatically extract model name
+   - **clip**: (CLIP type) Connect your CLIP model here to automatically extract CLIP model name
-   - **positive_prompt**: The positive prompt used for generation
+   - **positive_prompt**: The positive prompt used for generation (string)
-   - **negative_prompt**: The negative prompt used for generation
+   - **negative_prompt**: The negative prompt used for generation (string)
    - **seed**: The random seed value
    - **scheduler**: The scheduler name
    - **steps**: Number of inference steps
-   - **model_name**: Name of the model used
+   - **model_name**: (Optional override) Manual model name string (overridden by MODEL/CLIP inputs if provided)
    - **cfg_scale**: CFG scale value
    - **width**: Image width
    - **height**: Image height
    - **sampler_name**: Name of the sampler used
-4. The image will be saved with all specified metadata embedded
+5. The image will be saved with all specified metadata embedded.
+MODEL/CLIP inputs will automatically extract model names.

 ## Metadata Fields